Look-elsewhere effect: Use

 Many statistical tests deliver a p-value, the probability that a given result could be obtained by chance, assuming the hypothesis one seeks to prove is in fact false.
 When asking "does X affect Y?", it is common to vary X and see if there is significant variation in Y as a result.
 If this p-value is less than some predetermined statistical significance threshold α, one considers the result "significant".

 However, if one is performing multiple tests ("looking elsewhere" if the first test fails) then a p value of 1/n is expected to occur once per n tests.
 For example, when there is no real effect, an event with p < 0.05 will still occur once, on average, for each 20 tests performed.
-In order to compensate for this, you could divide your threshold α by the number of tests n, so a result is significant when p < α/n.
+In order to compensate for this, the threshold α can be divided by the number of tests n, so a result is significant when p < α/n.
 Or, equivalently, multiply the observed p value by the number of tests (significant when np < α).

 This is a simplified case; the number n is actually the number of degrees of freedom in the tests, or the number of effectively independent tests.
 If they are not fully independent, the number may be lower than the number of tests.

 The look-elsewhere effect is a frequent cause of "significance inflation" when the number of independent tests n is underestimated because failed tests are not published.
 One paper may fail to mention alternative hypotheses considered, or a paper producing no result may simply not be published at all, leading to journals dominated by statistical outliers.